 2. I had an account with Oxford, can I still access it?

 Your pre-existing account will not be deleted.
-You can manage your preferences by signing in here.
+You can login to Oxford Dictionaries here.
 Your account data will not be shared with Lexico.

 3. How can I switch between the UK and US dictionaries?